edeliver/edeliver/README.md

 ### Build Commands

 The releases must be built on a system that is similar to the target system.
 E.g. if you want to deploy to a production system based on linux, the release must also be built on a linux system.
-Furthermore the [erlang runtime / OPT version](http://www.erlang.org/download.html) (e.g. R16B) of the remote build system is included into the release built and delivered to all production system.
+Furthermore the [erlang runtime / OPT version](http://www.erlang.org/download.html) (e.g. OTP 17.5) of the remote build system is included into the release built and delivered to all production system.
 It is not required to install the otp runtime on the production systems.
 For build commands the following **configuration** variables must be set:

 - `APP`: the name of your release which should be built